What is Amcache.hve? (glossary)

 • Path: C:\Windows\AppCompat\Programs\Amcache.hve

-• Records: PE files (EXE, DLL), drivers, devices, applications
+• Coverage: PE files (EXE, DLL), drivers, devices, installed applications.

-For the broader artefact reference, see the Amcache complete reference; for the file's path and collection workflow, see Where Amcache.hve is on disk; for the registry structure inside the hive, see Amcache registry structure.
+For the long-form reference, see the Amcache complete reference.
+For where the file lives and how to grab it, see Where Amcache.hve is on disk.
+For the inside of the hive, see Amcache registry structure.

 Related posts